akjoshi/linkgen/README.md

 # linkgen
-Synthetic Linked Data Generator
+Synthetic Linked Data Generator.

-(Code has been migrated from Bitbucket to Github)
+(or RDF Generator.
+NT Generator.
+Quad Generator.
+RDF test data generation based on Ontology)

 ## Please use following citation if you use this tool:
 * Joshi, A.K., Hitzler, P., Dong, G.: Multi-purpose Synthetic Linked Data Generator